dotnet/docs/docs/standard/components.md

 Each implementation of .NET includes the following components:

 - One or more runtimes.
-Examples: the .NET Framework CLR and the .NET 5 CLR.
+Examples: .NET Framework CLR, .NET 5 CLR.
 - A class library.
 Examples: .NET Framework Base Class Library, .NET 5 Base Class Library.
 - Optionally, one or more application frameworks.
 Examples: [ASP.NET](https://www.asp.net/), [Windows Forms](/dotnet/desktop/winforms/windows-forms-overview), and [Windows Presentation Foundation (WPF)](/dotnet/desktop/wpf/) are included in the .NET Framework and .NET 5.
 - Optionally, development tools.
 Some development tools are shared among multiple implementations.

 There are four .NET implementations that Microsoft supports:

-- .NET 5 and later versions
+- .NET 5 (including .NET Core) and later versions
 - .NET Framework
 - Mono
 - UWP

-Of these four, .NET 5 is now the primary implementation, the one that is the focus of ongoing development. .NET 5 is built on a single code base that supports multiple platforms and many app models, such as console apps, desktop apps, cloud services, and websites.
+.NET 5 is now the primary implementation, the one that is the focus of ongoing development. .NET 5 is built on a single code base that supports multiple platforms and many app models, such as Windows desktop apps and cross-platform console apps, cloud services, and websites.

 ### .NET 5